How to Repurpose One Blog Post Into Five Video Assets

 - Under 1,200 words → 2-minute video.
 Fits Starter ($39.99/mo, $33.33 annual) in B&W.

-- 1,200–2,400 words → 4-minute video in color.
-Growth ($199.99/mo, $166.66 annual) lifts the length cap and unlocks color rendering — worth it for pillar content.
+- 1,200 to 2,400 words → 4-minute video in color.
+Growth ($199.99/mo, $166.66 annual) lifts the length cap and unlocks color rendering, which is worth it for pillar content.

-Step 3 — Pick voice, style, and format (2 minutes)
+Step 3.
+Pick voice, style, and format (2 minutes)

-Step 4 — Generate (1 min human, 10 min rendering)
+Step 4.
+Generate (1 min human, 10 min rendering)

-Step 5 — QA, then distribute (10 minutes)
+Step 5.
+QA, then distribute (10 minutes)

 See it in action

-Here's a one-minute Golpo generation created from a blog post's five-line spine — the same workflow you'll run on your own top-traffic post.
+Here's a one-minute Golpo generation created from a blog post's five-line spine, the same workflow you'll run on your own top-traffic post.
 Watch the pacing, the visual progression, and where the narrator lands the takeaway.

-A one-minute Golpo demo — a blog post repurposed into a whiteboard video ready for LinkedIn.
+A one-minute Golpo demo: a blog post repurposed into a whiteboard video ready for LinkedIn.

 Notice what the video is not doing: reading the blog post out loud.
-It's covering the same three beats with a different rhythm — because prose written for the eye and narration written for the ear are two different crafts.
+It's covering the same three beats with a different rhythm, because prose written for the eye and narration written for the ear are two different crafts.
 Let the AI rewrite for the ear.

 Three prompt patterns that work